soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 - Search for a tutorial on something you'd like to do, and see which packages come up
 - Use the download amount on Hackage as an indication of package popularity
-- Use [Stackage](https://www.stackage.org/lts) package synopsises to locate a relevant package
+- Use [Stackage](https://www.stackage.org/lts) package synopses to locate a relevant package
 - Check social network channels for recommendations, but know that sometimes people tend to recommend inappropriate solutions and packages that might be too complicated or still experimental